Erts57/Userscript/docs/DOCUMENTATION.md

 This set of code makes a button change the style of a button using the id of *red* to the color yellow.

-Some example scripts can be found in the [example folder](https://github.com/Erts57/Userscript/blob/main/example).
+Some example scripts can be found in the [examples folder](https://github.com/Erts57/Userscript/blob/main/examples).